jthylton/jthylton.github.io/index.md

 ## About Me
 - The 'ron' in Jaron is pronounced 'ren'.
-- My experiences lie in the realms of teaching/tutoring and copmuter science/security.
+- My experiences lie in the realms of teaching/tutoring and computer science/security.
 - I'm currently a rising third-year at Northeastern University.
 - My main goals right now are to obtain security certifications (Security+ is my current goal), flesh out my Slideshow project (basically make a slideshow toy program in every language I'm familiar with and make them look good), and improve my cooking.